-The proposal is considered to achieve a consolidated and coordinated pattern of development due to the nature of the site.
+The proposal is considered to achieve a consolidated and coordinated pattern of development due to the nature of the current size of the allotments, however it will achieve a better pattern of development if the land parcel boundaries are followed as opposed to an arbitrary line drawn through the centre of the submitters' properties.
 It is not currently possible to provide a full comment on the servicing available to the site, however the site does have numerous servicing options that can be explored.
-The State Highway providing easy access to the Geraldine township and density of sections around the site demonstrates that the proposed rezone will be easily integrated into the surrounding environment.
+The density of sections around the site demonstrates that the proposed rezone will be easily integrated into the surrounding environment and we note that the portion of Pages Road adjacent to the subject sites is within a 60 kilometre speed zone.